somasekar278/universal-agent-template/docs/LEARNING_PATH.md

 **Complexity**: ⭐⭐⭐⭐⭐ SOTA

 ### What You'll Learn
+- ✅ **A2A Protocol** - Official Linux Foundation standard for cross-framework agent communication
+- ✅ Agent Cards for discovery and interoperability
 - ✅ MCP for standardized tool interfaces
 - ✅ Semantic embeddings for memory
 - ✅ Memory graphs for relationship tracking